 Have questions about the course?

 Yes the sessions are live on Zoom.
 You must be able to attend the live sessions to join the course, however sessions are recorded if you unexpectedly miss a session (particularly important not to miss the first session).
-Time is precious so if you do miss a session it's not essential to watch the recording, you can just refer to your workbook (or if you really want to you're welcome to book a private 1 hour catch-up session for £125).
+Time is precious so if you do miss a session it's not essential to watch the recording, you can just refer to your workbook (or if you really want to you're welcome to book a private 1 hour catch-up session).

 No, you can join from anywhere in the world as long as you're able to make the sessions 7-9pm BST/GMT time.
 I've had participants joining from across the globe including the British Virgin Islands and Canada.

 Just Zoom on your laptop (with mic and camera).
 Most people like to sit on a chair, but you're also welcome to sit or lie down on the floor with a cushion when we meditate, whatever works for you.
 And I usually recommend wearing some comfy clothes and having a blanket to hand to keep you warm during the longer meditation practices.

 Absolutely!
 No prior mindfulness experience is required.
 The course is ideal for those new to mindfulness and looking to learn to meditate.
 Some people on the course might have meditated before, and some may have had CBT before, and lots will have done neither.

 Yes this is the official evidence-based Mindfulness Based Cognitive Therapy for Life course (MBCT-L).
-I've called my version Mindfulness for Modern Life because to me it's all about helping you to successfully navigate the daily highs and lows of busy modern life.
+I've called my version Mindfulness for Modern Life because to me it's all about helping you to successfully navigate the highs and lows of busy modern life with balance and kindness.

 The number of people on the course varies but I like it to be a small group with an average of 10 participants.
 To make the most of the group format I usually require a minimum of 6 and a maximum of 16 participants.